 My husband and I did the Hot Air Balloon experience on separate mornings since the baby was not allowed on this and we did not want to miss the experience.
-He got up very early in the morning for his Hot Air Balloon ride.
+It was good that we could manage separate flights over 2 days in Cappadocia.
+He got up very early in the morning for his Hot Air Balloon ride on Day 1 of our Cappadocia itinerary.
 He loved the aerial view of the fantastical landscape in Cappadocia.

 Yasemin, the hotel manager had organised an automatic car with a child seat in advance for us.
 The car was delivered to the hotel.
 We discussed our itinerary for the day with Yasemin and she made remarkable improvements to it, gave us a handy map and we were all set.
 My husband was driving on the right side for the very first time and hence was a bit cautious initially.

-We started with Deverant or ‘Imagination’ valley.
+We started with Devrent or ‘Imagination’ valley.
 The interesting rock formations scattered all over as you drive through this valley do stretch the imagination!

-We then moved to Zelve open air museum.
+We enjoyed our time at Zelve open air museum.
 Goreme is the more popular open museum in Cappadocia but it can also get very crowded.
 It was nice to have Zelve with so fewer people.
 I think Zelve was stunning and less touristy.
 It was already hot and we made slow progress with a toddler.

 Cavusin was next on the agenda but walking around in Zelve valley (with the baby) had drained us and we decided to give it a miss.
 We then drove via Pashbagi (where you see some mushroom formations) to Goreme for lunch.

 We went to Goreme open air museum and some guide in the parking lot told us it is crowded and hot and not a good time to visit with a baby.
-We should instead go to Avanos and he pulled out some pottery place card where we could see how the pottery is made and of course buy!
+Instead, he suggested that we go to Avanos.
+He pulled out some pottery place card where we could see how the pottery is made and of course buy.
+Clay Pottery from Avanos is one of the Turkish souvenirs to buy.
 We had no desire to go to Avanos but the number of tourist buses was a bit discouraging especially after having Zelve mostly to ourselves.

-It was evening by the time we finished but still a bit early to go to Kizilcukur (sunset point).
+It was evening by the time we finished visiting Goreme museum on Day 1 but still a bit early to go to Kizilcukur (sunset point).
 Since we had nothing to do, we drove there and decided to wait for the awesome sunset that we were promised.
 Soon, in the next hour, the entire place was filled with buses and cars and people.
 There were some hiking trails marked from the valley to Cavusin which seemed interesting.

 10 min before the sunset, the baby pooped.
 I being the first-time-hyper-mommy wanted to first change her and this took more time than I realized.
-Clean baby, no sunset….ah, well, such is life!
+Clean baby, no great sunset photos….ah, well, such is life!

 We drove back to the hotel after a packed and interesting day.

-Our first stop was at Kaymakli underground city.
+Our first stop on Day 2 of Cappadocia itinerary was at Kaymakli underground city.
 Kaymaklı underground city features a maze of tunnels and rooms carved 8 levels deep into the earth.
 My husband feels a bit claustrophobic and I wasn’t sure how Kaavya, my baby would react but we decided to experience the underground city.
 And we were glad we did!

 Kaavya was asleep throughout the tour and it even though it broke my back carrying her, it turned out to be a good experience.
 It was bizarre to see the 8 different levels where people actually lived, stored their food, made wine, and prayed.

-I bought the Ihlara valley tickets and instead of hiking along the stream where one can see some churches, we decided to drive to the Selme monastery.
-It is quite a climb but well worth the view. there are lots of photo opportunities with bizarre rock formations, interesting play of light and shadows.
+After lunch at Ilhara valley, we drove to the Selme monastery.
+It is quite a climb but well worth the view.
+There are lots of photo opportunities with bizarre rock formations, interesting play of light and shadows.
 Everyone looked at us in disbelief as we carried the baby all the way up!